 the answer in the application and referring the Commission to the attached

 sealed envelope.
-The Commission will then make its own determination,
+The Commission then must make its own determination,

-balancing the asserted privacy right against the merits of public disclosure, and
+balancing the asserted privacy right against the merits of public disclosure.
+The Commission must

 notify the applicant of any decision to publicly disclose such information five (5)